 Many age-related eye changes that affect vision can be addressed with practical solutions.

 For example, adding a bit of extra lighting can help with activities such as reading recipes and tinkering with garage projects.

 This is because your pupil no longer opens as widely as it once did to allow adequate light to reach your retina.
 Also the lens inside the eye gradually yellows with age, and this also reduces the amount of light reaching the back of the eye.

-To help offset this problem, you might consider extra steps such as:
+To help offset this problem, you might consider: